jacklorusso/astro-site/src/content/post/first-impressions-of-astro/index.md

 ### Next.js

 As for Next.js, it's great and I don't have anything really bad to say about it, except that it's probably just a bit much for a simple static site.
 It handles building full-stack web apps remarkably well and just keeps on getting better and better.
-Next.js is great in that it handles SSG well _on top of_ everything else it does, but if you _only_ need the SSG part, I think there are better options out there.
+Next.js is cool in that it handles SSG well _on top of_ everything else it does, but if you _only_ need the SSG part, I think there are better options out there.

 Ultimately, for content-first websites I've become a "reject modernity, embrace tradition" guy.
 I want to avoid SPAs (single page applications), and roll with the old school multi-page architecture instead (is this really what we're calling it now?)
 Tools that embrace this as a core design decision are therefore most aligned with my goals.
 Which brings me to...